Oregon wine: Facts and figures

-As of the 2015 wine growing season, the state of Oregon has 702 wineries and 1052 vineyards growing Vitis vinifera, composing a total of 44,487 acre of which 40,774 acre were harvested.
+As of the 2022 wine growing season, the state of Oregon has 1116 wineries, of which 612 are crushing grapes, and 1474 vineyards growing Vitis vinifera, composing a total of 44,487 acre of which 40,774 acre were harvested.
 Out of all US wine growing regions, Oregon ranks third in number of wineries and fourth in production.
-Nearly 3 million cases of Oregon wine were sold in 2015.
-The retail value of these cases was $470,650,919 a 9% increase over the previous vintage.
+Oregon winemakers sold just over 5.7 million cases in 2022, up from just under 3.4 million cases in 2016.
+The retail value of these cases was $956,424,346 a 13% increase over the previous vintage.

 The industry has had a significant economic impact on the state.
-The industry contributed a total of US$3.35 billion to the Oregon economy.
-17,100 people participate in the wine industry with $527 million in wages.
+The industry contributed a total of US$8.17 billion to the Oregon economy in 2022.
+It supports 39,437 direct and indirect jobs as of 2022, with $1.69 billion in wages, up from 17,100 jobs with $527 million in wages in 2013.
+Direct employment is 15,332 jobs within Oregon as of 2022 with over $545 million in gross payroll.

 In 2014 70% was sold to US markets outside Oregon and 4% was sold internationally.
+By 2022, 60% was sold to US markets outside Oregon, plus 10.6% sold directly nationwide through wine clubs and web orders and 2.8% sold internationally.

 Oregon produces wine on a much smaller scale than the California wine industry.
 Oregon's leading producer, King Estate, ships only 401,400 cases per year and most produce under 35,000 cases.
 The state features many small wineries that produce less than 5,000 cases per year.
 In contrast, E & J Gallo, the United States' largest winery with more than 50 different brands including Washington's Columbia Winery and Covey Run holds a 22.8% share of the US market.
 The majority of wineries in the state operate their own vineyards, although some purchase grapes on the market.
 Oregon contains a significant number of independent vineyards.

 The Oregon wine industry focuses on the higher-priced segments of the wine market.
 Oregon growers receive a higher average return per ton and a higher average revenue per case than do growers in other wine-producing regions in the United States.
 Despite producing a much smaller volume of wine, Oregon winery revenues per capita are comparable to those of New York and Washington.